 - In Select Fields screen of the DataPage wizard, move the contact information fields from Available Fields panel to Selected Fields panel.
-Check On exit, pass AutoNumber ID field as parameter so that AutoNumber will be passed to the next DataPage.
+Select On exit, pass ID and formula fields as parameters check box so that Autonumber will be passed to the next DataPage.

 - Configure your fields as normal.
 If you are using a random unique ID field (that is not an Autonumber), follow the steps here to pass the value to the next form.

 - On Destination and Emails page, click Go to a new page for destination after record submit.
 Type the URL for the web page that is hosting the following DataPage of your multi-page form.
 Click Finish.